Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - alcohol abstinence as well as excessive alcohol consumption

 - increased spending on hair loss products

 Female Identical Twins and Hair Loss

 Guyuron and the researchers also conducted a similar methodology on identical twins who were women.
 While genes exerted a more powerful influence on hair loss in men, stress related to marital status played a much stronger role in women.

-The researchers found that female twin siblings who were in stable marriages displayed more hair than the sister who experienced divorce or the death of their spouse.
+The researchers found that female twin siblings in stable marriages displayed more hair than the sister who experienced divorce or the death of their spouses.